Once Upon a Time in China III: Release and reception

-Reception
+Once Upon a Time in China III opened during the Christmas season in Taiwan in 1992.
+It was the eight highest grossing films in Hong Kong box office in 1993, earning 27.54 million Hong Kong Dollars.
+In Taiwan, it was among the highest grossing Chinese-language films of the year, earning 39.27 million New Taiwan dollars.
+Marco Mak and Angie Lam were nominated at the 13th Hong Kong Film Awards for Best Editing.

 On Rotten Tomatoes, Once Upon a Time in China III got 67%, based on 9 reviews while Marc Salvov of The Austin Chronicle gave it 2.5 out of 5.
 Panos Kotzathanasis of the Asian Movie Pulse said that "[the film] is the most personal film of the trilogy".